• Skip to primary navigation

 Gender Financing

-Our project seeks to improve the publication of gender-related financial and programmatic data to achieve better development outcomes and ultimately to contribute to addressing gender inequality at the global level.
+This project sought to improve the publication of gender-related financial and programmatic data to achieve better development outcomes and ultimately to contribute to addressing gender inequality at the global level.
 Our focus is on data to track who is funding what, for what purpose, and with what results.

 Humanitarian Transparency

-Our work to improve understanding of local and national humanitarian actors' needs, and investigate how better transparency and information sharing could help to address their challenges.
+This work aimed to improve understanding of local and national humanitarian actors' needs, and investigate how better transparency and information sharing could help to address their challenges.

 Initiative for Open Ag Funding